Nature Red in Tooth and Claw (book)

-Nature Red in Tooth and Claw: Theism and the Problem of Animal Suffering is a 2008 book by Michael J. Murray, published by Oxford University Press.
-It examines animal suffering across evolutionary history as a form of natural evil, within the context of the problem of evil.
-The title of the book references a famous and oft-quoted phrase from the poem "In Memoriam A.H.H." by Alfred, Lord Tennyson.
+Nature Red in Tooth and Claw: Theism and the Problem of Animal Suffering is a 2008 book by philosopher Michael J. Murray which examines wild animal suffering as a problem in animal theology and philosophy of religion.
+Murray considers animal suffering throughout evolutionary history as a form of natural evil and examines its implications for theism and the problem of evil.
+The title refers to the phrase "nature, red in tooth and claw" from Alfred, Lord Tennyson's poem In Memoriam A.H.H..